-Once I let go my expectations and took things as they came everything became so much easier!
+Once I let go of my expectations and took things as they came everything became so much easier!
 I stopped getting frustrated at my baby was still up at 11 o’clock at night or that she only took 30-minute naps.
-Every baby is different use books or things you read online an suggestions or guides but don’t live by them.
+Every baby is different use books or things you read online and suggestions or guides but doesn’t live by them.

 2. To Have More Patience

 Man oh man I have needed to practice having more patience.
 Newborns and children in general test your patience.
 When I was learning how to breastfeed that took a lot of patience and dedication.
 Being patient is a lesson that you will defiantly learn when you have children.